-The 2021-2029 Housing Element would not add new or substantially more severe impacts to those analyzed in the 2020 CWP PEIR with respect to with respect to odors or require adoption of mitigation measures beyond those in the 2020 CWP PEIR.
+The 2021-2029 Housing Element would not add new or substantially more severe impacts to those analyzed in the 2020 CWP PEIR with respect to odors or require adoption of mitigation measures beyond those in the 2020 CWP PEIR.
 Therefore, preparation of a supplemental or subsequent EIR is not required by CEQA.